Universal Soldier (song): Donovan cover

 By 1965, the song had caught the attention of budding folk singer Donovan, who recorded it using a similar arrangement to Buffy Sainte-Marie's original recording.
 In Donovan's version, Dachau became Liebau (Lubawka, Poland), a training center for Hitler Youth.
 Donovan's recording was released on an EP titled The Universal Soldier in the United Kingdom (August 15, 1965).
-The EP continued Donovan's run of high charting releases in the UK by reaching No. 5 on the charts.
-The tracks on the EP are "Universal Soldier"; "The Ballad of a Crystal Man" b/w "Do You Hear Me Now?"
-(Bert Jansch); "The War Drags On" (Mick Softley).

 The lack of interest in the EP format within the United States led Hickory Records to release the song as a single in September 1965.
 Donovan's cover of "Universal Soldier" was backed with another track from the British EP: Bert Jansch's "Do You Hear Me Now?".
 Donovan's US release of "Universal Soldier" also became a hit, charting higher than his previous single "Colours" and ultimately reaching No. 53 on the Billboard charts and No. 21 in Canada, co-charting with Glen Campbell's version.
 This success led Hickory Records to include the song on the United States release of Donovan's second album, Fairytale, replacing a cover of Bert Jansch's "Oh Deed I Do".
 Cash Box described it as "a plaintive, twangy, medium-paced message-song which takes a strong anti-war stand."

 Sainte-Marie was glad that Donovan's success with this song got more people to hear it.

+Depeche Mode cover

+English electronic music band Depeche Mode recorded a cover version of "Universal Soldier" as part of the War Child charity project Help(2).
+The album, produced by James Ford, was released on March 6, 2026.